High Evolutionary Reading Order, 1966-Present: Herbert Wyndham

 The High Evolutionary prepares for the coming war with Exodus who wants both Wundagore Mountain and Luna Maximoff who’s in the Evolutionary’s care; Quicksilver returns to Wundagore and joins the Knights of Wundagore to repel the Acolytes latest assault; the Acolytes claim Wundagore.

-1st appearances: Lord Churchill, Sir Delphis, Lord Gator, Lord Tyger, Lady Ursula, Lady Vermin
+1st appearance: Lord Churchill, Sir Delphis, Lord Gator, Lord Tyger, Lady Ursula, Lady Vermin

 New Identity: Man-Beast as Lord Anon